 Replace your old fridge for bigger savings.

 An estimated 170 million refrigerators and refrigerator-freezers are currently in use in the United States.
 More than 60 million refrigerators are over 10 years old, costing consumers $4.4 billion a year in energy costs.
-By properly recycling your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save $260 over the next 5 years.
+By properly recycling your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save more than $270 over the next 5 years.

 Use the ENERGY STAR Savings Calculator to find out exactly how much money you'll save by replacing your existing refrigerator.